ammdias/finctrl/MANUAL.md

     Test > sh tr 3
     Account: Bank (id: 2)
     Description: Phone bill, Jan.
-2023
+2024
     Total amount: -59.99
-    Date: 2023-01-02
+    Date: 2024-01-02
     Parcels:
       (3) Phone bill, Jan.
-2023: -59.99 (comms, phone)
+2024: -59.99 (comms, phone)

 Here, we may also see that although the amount given to the command was positive (*59.99*), the transaction amount is negative.
 This is the purpose of having a shortcut command to describe a *deposit* and another to describe a *withdrawal*.

-There is one final shortcut transaction command, [add transfer], that moves an amount from one account to another.
+There is one final shortcut transaction command, [add transfer](#add-transfer), that moves an amount from one account to another.
 If I took 10 Euro from my bank account on a ATM I could use this command to describe the operation:

     Test > add transfer of 10 from bank to pocket date 1/3 \
          : descr 'ATM withdrawal'
     Transaction ids: 4, 5

 Wait!
 Why were two transactions added this time if I only issued one command?
-We may show the details of the transactions with the [show transaction] command, as we have done above, but there is another command specifically to show the details of the last transactions, [show last].
+We may show the details of the transactions with the [show transaction](#show-transaction) command, as we have done above, but there is another command specifically to show the details of the last transactions, [show last](#show-last).
 To show the last two transactions we do:

     Test > show last 2
     Transaction: 4
     Account: Bank (id: 2)
     Description: ATM withdrawal
     Total amount: -10.00
-    Date: 2023-01-03
+    Date: 2024-01-03
     Parcels:
       (4) ATM withdrawal: -10.00